FlowFuse/flowfuse/docs/user/devices.md

 ## Prerequisites

- - NodeJS v14 or later
+ - NodeJS v16 or later

+Device Agent v1.9.3+ also supports running on NodeJS v14 for hardware devices that are not able to update to more recent versions.

 ## Supported Operating Systems